supermarsx/universus/readme.md

 - **Redis Pub/Sub**: Socket.io adapter for multi-node support
 - **Database**: PostgreSQL supports read replicas and sharding
 - **Load Balancing**: Docker Swarm or Kubernetes ready

+## Email Delivery Service

+- Outbound transactional emails are enqueued by the main backend and processed by the worker in `email-delivery-service/`.
+- Configure providers (SMTP, SendGrid, Amazon SES, MailerSend) and sender details under **Admin → Configuration → Notifications**.
+- Start the worker locally with `pnpm dev` (after installing dependencies inside `email-delivery-service`) so verification, password reset, and alert emails are dispatched automatically.

+## Analytics & Usage Tracking

+- The frontend emits lightweight page-view events through `/api/analytics/events`, storing them in `analytics_events`.
+- Custom events can be sent by calling `window.UniversusAnalytics.track('event_name', { ...properties })` anywhere in the UI.
+- Admins can retrieve aggregate stats via `GET /api/analytics/usage?days=7` (requires admin token) for quick dashboards or exports.
+- For high-volume deployments, set `RABBITMQ_URL` and start the queue worker (`pnpm run analytics:worker`) so events are published to RabbitMQ and processed asynchronously.
+When RabbitMQ is unavailable, the backend automatically falls back to direct writes.

 ## Contributing